ThinkDataEd/student/docs/unit1/lesson4.md

 11. The *Bros & Dudes Graphics* handout contains 10 pairings of graphs.
 The graphics were created for the *Quartz* website by Nikhil Sonnad as a data visualization.
 He collected the data via Twitter.
 The graphics show how common certain terms are throughout the United States when referring to friends.

-    <strong style="color: blue;"> Click on the document name to download a fillable copy:</strong> [LMR_1.5](https://docs.google.com/document/d/1ZZN7rI43i_dzue4fjYq8pJCLWWj4VSPRcBGlM7nqhBk/copy?usp=sharing)
+    Choose one of the graphics and come up with 2 questions that could be asked given the graphic you chose.
+Write these in your IDS Journal.

-    <div align="center"><iframe src="https://drive.google.com/file/d/1DbiCdbynvD3VSoLNlzEkp9I2mwMOAzjN/preview" width="640" height="480"></iframe><br>[LMR_1.5](https://docs.google.com/document/d/1ZZN7rI43i_dzue4fjYq8pJCLWWj4VSPRcBGlM7nqhBk/copy?usp=sharing)</div>
+    <strong style="color: black;"> Click on the document name to download a fillable copy of the </strong>[*Bros & Dudes Graphics* handout (LMR_1.5)](https://ucla.box.com/s/i1pyvf1t9jy52bd34ee2en6puvvhg8ol).

-    <strong style="color: red;">Choose one of the graphics and come up with 2 questions that could be asked given the graphic you chose.</strong>
+    <iframe src="https://app.box.com/embed/s/i1pyvf1t9jy52bd34ee2en6puvvhg8ol?sortColumn=date&view=list" width="500" height="400" frameborder="0" allowfullscreen webkitallowfullscreen msallowfullscreen></iframe>

-12. <strong style="color: red;">Using ONE of your questions from #11, create a Data Cycle graphic (on a regular piece of paper) to turn in.
-The cycle should be clearly labeled and should have appropriate responses for each of the 4 components.</strong> Some examples have been provided below:
+12. Using ONE of your questions from #11, create a Data Cycle graphic (on a regular piece of paper) to turn in.
+The cycle should be clearly labeled and should have appropriate responses for each of the 4 components.
+Some examples have been provided below:

     <iframe src="https://drive.google.com/file/d/1fXNR32sw8EJfboppuW0l_r-k-lGdOLL-/preview" width="640" height="480"></iframe>